top of page

-"Founded by Italian research scientist Jonathan Fior, Innovative Bioresearch Ltd. is a Web3 biotech company bringing disruptive innovation to pharma using blockchain technology to decentralize biomedical research"
+"Founded by Italian research scientist Jonathan Fior, Innovative Bioresearch Ltd. is a Web3 biotech company bringing disruptive innovation to pharma, using blockchain technology to decentralize biomedical research and gaming"

 About the company founder